 Property’s age restrictions: There is no age restriction at Danforth.

-Special activities & services: The lodge can offer special meals for children, there is a trampoline and a swimming pool is about to be built.
-Toys and and games are available and children are welcome on the yacht Mufasa.
+Special activities & services: The lodge can offer special meals for children, and there is a trampoline as well as the swimming pool to keep children entertained.
+Toys and games are also available.

 Generally recommended for children: We would recommend the lodge for children.